jgarber623/uswds-rails/CONTRIBUTING.md

 Code formatting conventions are defined in the `.editorconfig` file which uses the [EditorConfig](http://editorconfig.org) syntax.
 There are [plugins for a variety of editors](http://editorconfig.org/#download) that utilize the settings in the `.editorconfig` file.
 It is recommended that you install the EditorConfig plugin for your editor of choice.

+Additionally, [Rubocop](https://github.com/bbatsov/rubocop) can be used to help identify possible trouble areas in your code.
+Run `bin/rubocop` to generate Rubocop's static code analysis report.

 Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.

 [gemfile]: https://github.com/jgarber623/uswds-rails/blob/master/Gemfile